JR Hudgins on Leather Goods and Everyday Carry

 "I began at age 6 at a cowboy-style summer camp in South Texas," he recalls.
 "It was a hobby all throughout my childhood.
 I began doing it for work when I joined Hudson’s Hill as it originally opened."

-That early start laid the groundwork for a career steeped in craft.
-Today, JR’s bench is a fixture in the Hudson’s Hill store, where wallets, belts, and tool rolls are made by hand.
+That early start laid the groundwork for the work shown here.
+During that period, JR's bench was part of the Hudson's Hill store, where wallets, belts, and tool rolls were made by hand.

-"It’s great to have a job where it’s a community - or as we call it, our tribe," JR says.
+"It’s great to have a job where it’s a community," JR says.
 "And I can go home feeling I’m part of the good fight in this current day and age."

 Minimalist Leather Design, Maximum Durability